glennhickey/teHmm/README.md

 By default, the HMM emits a vector of symbols (one symbol per track) for each *base* of the target genomic region.
 Performance can be substantially increased, at least in theory, by pre-segmenting the data so that states are emitted for multi-base blocks.
 These blocks should contain a minimal amount of variation across all tracks within them.
 A tool, `segmentTracks.py`,  is included to use a simple heuristic to generate a segmentation from some input tracks.
 The generated segmentation is itself a BED interval (supporting either fixed or variable length segments), which can be passed as an optional parameter to all HMM tools.
 The variable-length segmentation uses a very simple smoothing function to assign segments based on track variation, and the HMM algorithms use a heuristic correction to weight the segments by their lengths.

 HMM algorithms are generally (linear) functions of *N*, the number of observations.
 Using a segment size with average length 100 will therefore result in a 100-fold speed-up for these computations.
 Segmentation can also play an important role addressing convergence and numeric stability problems in training.
+The HMM will consider a single value for each segment for each track.
+In the case of numeric tracks (Gaussian distribution), this will be the mean value, otherwise it will be the mode.
 An example of variable length segmentation, followed by fixed length semgentation:

 	segmentTracks.py tracks.xml alyrata.bed variable_segments.bed
     segmentTracks.py tracks.xml alyrata.bed fixed100_segments.bed --thresh 999999 --maxLen100

+To activate segmentation, make sure to use the `--segment` option of all HMM tools.

-Note that in the results in the paper, we use a fixed length segmentation for training, and a variable length segmentation for evaluation.
+In the results in the paper, we use a fixed length segmentation for training, and a variable length segmentation for evaluation.
 This is something that was arrived at by trial and error, but seemed to perform the best on our tests.
 The exact parameters will be presented in the complete example at the end.

 Training
 -----
 The TE model is created by training on given track data using the `teHmmTrain.py` script.
 Two training modes are supported:

-* **EM (default)** Model is trained directly from the track data using expectation-maximization (Baum-Welch algorithm for HMMs).
+* **Unsupervised/EM (default)** Model is trained directly from the track data using expectation-maximization (Baum-Welch algorithm for HMMs).
 * **supervised** (`--supervised` option) Model is trained on given states in a bed file which represents a known, true annotation.

 ### Unsupervised (EM) Training